-You’ll notice that around week 28.5-30.5 there is a grey period listed in the chart.
+Around week 28.5-30.5 (shortly after leap 5) there is a grey period or stormy period listed in the wonder weeks chart.
 It is not officially referred to as a wonder week or a leap, but it is highlighted on the chart.

-The book does not explain what the grey period is (as far as I can find anyway).
+The book does not explain what the grey period is (as far as I can find in my version anyway).

-During the grey period, the concept of not wanting Mama to be far away was up front and center.
-Caroline didn’t want me out of her sight, and she didn’t want me focused on anything but her.
+During the grey period, right after leap 5, the concept of not wanting Mama to be far away was up front and center.
+William experienced the same reaction at this same time!

 She also decided that she wanted to change her schedule during this period.
 I think part of this stemmed from not wanting to be away from Mama.
 As the day went on, she would get more fussy and clingy.

 This is typical behavior for babies, but it seemed to be magnified during this grey period.